wp-plugins/piklist/readme.txt

 == Installation ==

 *   Install and activate Piklist like any other plugin.
-*   DEVELOPERS: <a href="http://piklist.com">Learn how to develop</a> Piklist Powered Themes and Plugins.
+*   DEVELOPERS: Learn how to develop Piklist Powered <a href="https://piklist.com/user-guide/tutorials/giving-your-theme-some-piklist-power/">Themes</a> and <a href="https://piklist.com/user-guide/tutorials/writing-a-plugin-for-piklist/">Plugins</a>.

 == Changelog ==

-= 0.9.5h =
+= 0.9.4.24 =
-* ENHANCED: Allow for different sizes of images previews.
+* ENHANCED: CSS updates

-* FIXED: Updated editors
+= 0.9.4.23 =
+* FIXED: Non-image files can be removed from file upload field.
+* ENHANCED: Updates to group fields.

+= 0.9.4.22 =
-* FIXED: Better Javascript wrapping
+* FIXED: Workflows now work as expected.

+= 0.9.4.21 =
+* ENHANCED: Define your own CSS Classes for Widgets.
+* ENHANCED: Allow 'page' parameter to work on individual Workflow tabs.
+* FIXED: Dashboard widget now shows correct count for Media.
-* FIXED: Drag and drop issues work as expected.
+* FIXED: Datepicker works as expected.
-* FIXED: Editors work nicely in grouped add-mores.
-* FIXED: Tool tips look great in the main post column and the side sortables.
-* Lots of bug fixes.

-= 0.9.5g =
+= 0.9.4.20 =
-* NEW: Admin notices
+* ENHANCED: Admin notices can now dismiss.
-* FIXED: show_admin_column works for User Taxonomies
+* FIXED: Notice on conditional scripts.

-* FIXED: Front end forms work with media_handle_sideload()
-* Lots of bug fixes.
+= 0.9.4.19 =
+* ENHANCEMENT: File upload preview images look better.

-= 0.9.5e =
+= 0.9.4.18 =
-* NEW: username_exists validation rule
-* NEW: email_exists validation rule
+* NEW: HTML 5 field support.

+= 0.9.4.17 =
+* FIXED: CSS Tweak for upload fields and WordPress 4.0.

-= 0.9.5 =
+= 0.9.4.16 =
-* NEW: Front end forms!
-* ENHANCED: WordPress 4.0 support.
+* FIXED: Admin notices work as expected.

 = 0.9.4.15 =
 * NEW: Admin notices